HDFGroup/h5serv/docs/GroupOps/POST_Group.rst

 ===========
 Creates a new Group.

-*Note:* The new Group will not be linked to any other group in the domain and a link element is included in the request body.
+*Note:* By default he new Group will not be linked from any other group in the domain.
+A link element can be included in the request body to have an existing group link to the new group.
-If not including the link in the request, use the *PUT link* operation to link the new group to another group.
+Alternatively, use the *PUT link* operation to link the new group.

 Requests
 ========